zalsader/zalsader.github.io/_posts/2024-01-24-ceph-knative.md

 You need to have a working Kubernetes cluster that meets the minimum requirements of both [Rook](https://rook.io/docs/rook/v1.13/Getting-Started/Prerequisites/prerequisites/) and [Knative](https://knative.dev/docs/install/operator/knative-with-operators/#prerequisites).
 This tutorial uses Rook v1.13.0 and Knative v1.12.0 .
 This is a summary of the requirements for a production cluster:

 - Kubernetes v1.26 or newer.
-- At least four nodes, each having at least 2 CPUs, 4 GB of memory, and 20 GB of disk storage.
+- At least three nodes, each having at least 2 CPUs, 4 GB of memory, and 20 GB of disk storage.
 - [Raw devices](https://rook.io/docs/rook/v1.13/Getting-Started/Prerequisites/prerequisites/#ceph-prerequisites) / partitions / logical volumes

 We ran this using our demo cluster, which we set up using [Terraform](https://www.terraform.io/) and [Kubeone](https://github.com/kubermatic/kubeone) on [Hetzner Cloud](https://www.hetzner.com/cloud).
 All the code is [available on GitHub](https://github.com/koor-tech/demo-gitops/tree/b12e89953ea71beed97f1f8b182df6f7fd096a1d/exp/knative-basic).